 Step 6: DETAILING

-Handles, bows, and fasteners OH MY!
+Handles, bows, and fasteners!
 The attention to detail is incredible and each part of your bag down to the smallest stitch is done by hand.

 Step 7: BATIK LINING